asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 ## Encourage Full Team Participation

 Since the driver does not need to know how to program, an opportunity emerges to include the entire team in mob sessions.
 Resist the urge to make mob programming _"only a developer practice."_ Poor collaboration within development teams remains too common in the industry, having been influenced by decades of waterfall processes and functional reporting silos.
-This practice aims to change that.
+This practice can help you reverse that.
 Once you see how effective teams are when everyone is working on the same thing at the same time, you won't settle for communicating with teammates through comments in Jira issues anymore.

 I recommend that everyone take part in a mob session who is required to take a single story or task from start to completion (from concept to cash).
 Typically this means developers, QA, UX, Operations, and product owners will all take part in mob programming sessions depending on the nature of the work.

 Individuals can still leave and rejoin the mob for any reason, but the mobbing session will continue without them.
-For example, if a large refactoring is taking place some of the non-programmers may want to step away if they aren't contributing to the refactoring.
-But they should rejoin as soon as they can contribute to moving the work forward again.
+For example, if a large refactoring is taking place some of the non-programmers may want to step away if they don't feel like they are contributing.
+But they are welcome to return to the mobbing session at any point.

 ### Introduces WIP limits